CodePadawans/ataru/README.md

 # Ataru

 Ataru is a gem that provides a command line tool for testing code samples in the documentation files.
+You can also integrate ataru in your continuous integration process on Travis CI.

 Ataru will check if your documentation is still in sync with the application it was written for.
 The output of the results has the MiniTest style.

 ## What can ataru check

-1. Ataru can read files written in Github Flavoured Markdown, as it uses Kramdown with Github Flavoured Markdown Parser.
+- Ataru can read files written in Github Flavoured Markdown, as it uses Kramdown with Github Flavoured Markdown Parser.

-2. Ataru is currently able to test the Ruby code only.
+- Ataru is currently able to test the Ruby code only.

-3. If there are any dependencies needed for the code samples in the documentation files to run properly, the user has to provide a separate setup file.
-Please read the Setup section below for more information.
+## Requirements

-4. The dependencies of your gem have to be in the range of the latest major versions of:
+- The dependencies of your gem have to be in the range of the latest major versions of:

     - minitest (~> 5)
     - kramdown (~> 1)
     - thor (~> 0)

+- You need to create the setup file (for more info read Setup section).

-## Usage as command-line tool
+## Usage as command line tool

 1. Add ataru to your project Gemfile.